darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 # What kind of copy protection is used?
 There is no copy protection or any other form of DRM (digital rights management) used in Darkpalace Studio plugins.

+# How many computers can I use the plugin on?
+You can use the plugin on as many computers as you like.

 # Is an internet connection required?